Wednesday, November 19, 2025

 Required Actions:

-Prepare the **Austin Smart Grid** brief, focusing on the core decision-maker's dilemma regarding initial investment vs. long-term ecological impact.
+Prepare the Certificate Administrative Accountancy prospectus, focusing on the core decision-maker's dilemma regarding initial investment vs. long-term ecological impact.

 Deliverable (Assignment 1):